amritanjali123/Collaborative-Shopping/README.md

 1. yarn install
 2. yarn dev
 1) npm install (this will install all the package)
-2) npm run-script dev (to host web page on localhost)
+2) npm run-script dev(to host web page on localhost) or npm run dev

 # Thank You!